Linus4/eldritchinstinct/main.typ

 Fill in the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.

-If you gain 5 or more Insight in one go or if you cannot fill enough Insight pips, make an *Insight Save*.
+If you gain 5 or more Insight in one go or if you cannot fill enough Insight pips, make an Insight Save.

 === Insight Save

 When you experience something mind-shatteringly dreadful, roll 1d12.
-If it hits an empty Insight pip or a *Hardened* notch, you keep it together.
-If it hits a filled-in pip or a *Broken* notch, you panic.
+If it hits an empty Insight pip or a Hardened notch, you keep it together.
+If it hits a filled-in pip or a Broken notch, you panic.

-=== Panic
+=== Panic & Notches

-You or the Warden come up with a reaction for your character based on the current situation, their background and their experiences.
-It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.
+You or the Warden come up with a reaction for your character (see *Panic Effect Ideas*).
+The reaction should be disruptive, last for a few rounds (d4) and have your character end up in a tough spot.

 When you’ve had a chance to calm down, make a WIL save.
 On a success, draw a permanent box around an Insight pip starting at the 4 position going clockwise as you are *Hardened*.

 On a fail, cross out an Insight pip starting at the 12 position going counter-clockwise as you are *Broken*.

-=== Delusions

-If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality - especially when showing you a glimpse of the horror.
-You may attempt to see through what you believe to be delusions with a WIL save.
-On a success, the delusions stop.
-On a fail, they persist and you gain a Broken notch.

-#pagebreak()

 === Broken